twisted/twisted/docs/core/development/policy/coding-standard.rst

-Functions should be named similiarly to methods.
+Functions should be named similarly to methods.